cristmasbox/THOTH/README.md

   - `top`: Put signs to the top of the line  *In the code this equals `0`*
   - `middle`: Center signs vertically        *In the code this equals `1`*
   - `bottom`: Drop signs on Baseline         *In the code this equals `2`*
-- `app:writingLayout`: This parameter also have two possible values and determines if signs should be written in lines or in columns: *Default: `lines`*
+- `app:writingLayout`: This parameter only have two possible values and determines if signs should be written in lines or in columns: *Default: `lines`*
   - `lines`: Write signs in lines            *In the code this equals `0`*
   - `columns`: Write signs in columns        *In the code this equals `1`*
 - `app:altText`: Alternative text which is displayed when hieroglyphs are loaded into memory.